Kelly Nickels: L.A. Guns

 In mid-1987, he had joined L.A.
 Guns.
 Nickels remained with the group throughout their most commercially successful period.
 He also wrote the band's big hit "The Ballad of Jayne."
 In addition to playing bass throughout his tenure with the group, he also sang lead vocals on the L.A.
 Guns song "Nothing Better To Do," from their 1994 album, Vicious Circle.
 However, he left the band shortly after this album was released.
 By the end of the 1990s, he was back in L.A.
 Guns, only to leave again in 2000.

 Personal life

-Nickels is divorced from Kelly Cunningham, the mother of actress Emma Roberts.
-Nickels has a daughter (Grace) with Cunningham, born in 2001.
+Nickels was involved with Kelly Cunningham, the mother of actress Emma Roberts.
+Nickels has a daughter (Grace Nickels) with Cunningham, born January 16th, 2001.
+He is currently married to Maria Nickels.

 He is also the founder of the clothing line Montauk Salvage Company.